greenboxal/doggohub/doc/development/ui_guide.md

-# UI Guide for building GitLab
+# UI Guide for building DoggoHub

-## GitLab UI development kit
+## DoggoHub UI development kit

-We created a page inside GitLab where you can check commonly used html and css elements.
+We created a page inside DoggoHub where you can check commonly used html and css elements.

-When you run GitLab instance locally - just visit http://localhost:3000/help/ui page to see UI examples you can use during GitLab development.
+When you run DoggoHub instance locally - just visit http://localhost:3000/help/ui page to see UI examples you can use during DoggoHub development.

 ## Design repository

-All design files are stored in the [gitlab-design](https://gitlab.com/gitlab-org/gitlab-design) repository and maintained by GitLab UX designers.
+All design files are stored in the [doggohub-design](https://doggohub.com/doggohub-org/doggohub-design) repository and maintained by DoggoHub UX designers.

 ## Navigation

-GitLab's layout contains 2 sections: the left sidebar and the content.
+DoggoHub's layout contains 2 sections: the left sidebar and the content.
 The left sidebar contains a static navigation menu.
 This menu will be visible regardless of what page you visit.
 The content section contains a header and the content itself.
-The header describes the current GitLab page and what navigation is available to the user in this area.
+The header describes the current DoggoHub page and what navigation is available to the user in this area.
 Depending on the area (project, group, profile setting) the header name and navigation may change.
 For example, when the user visits one of the project pages the header will contain the project's name and navigation for that project.
 When the user visits a group page it will contain the group's name and navigation related to this group.

-You can see a visual representation of the navigation in GitLab in the GitLab Product Map, which is located in the [Design Repository](gitlab-map-graffle) along with [PDF](gitlab-map-pdf) and [PNG](gitlab-map-png) exports.
+You can see a visual representation of the navigation in DoggoHub in the DoggoHub Product Map, which is located in the [Design Repository](doggohub-map-graffle) along with [PDF](doggohub-map-pdf) and [PNG](doggohub-map-png) exports.

 ### Adding new tab to header navigation